IGlab-VUMC/AbLangPDB1/README.md

 ## ⚠️ Limitations

 - **Species**: Optimized for human antibodies; reduced accuracy expected for mouse BCRs
-- **Domain Coverage**: Lower performance for antibodies targeting domains not included in training (non-Pfam domains)
+- **Domain Coverage**: Lower performance for antibodies targeting antigenic protein families not included in training.
+Performance will be best when comparing new antibodies to antibodies in the training dataset.
 - **Custom Architecture**: Requires the provided `ablangpaired_model.py` implementation (not compatible with standard HuggingFace model loading)

-## 🔗 Model Weights & Resources
+## Model Weights & Resources

 - **HuggingFace Model**: [clint-holt/AbLangPDB1](https://huggingface.co/clint-holt/AbLangPDB1)
 - **Direct Download**: